gavinying/modpoll/README.md

 ## Installation

-This program tested on Python 3.8+, the package is available in the [Python Package Index](https://pypi.org/), users can easily install it using `pip` or `pipx`.
+This tool tested on Python 3.8+, the package is available in the [Python Package Index](https://pypi.org/), users can easily install it using `pip` or `pipx`.

 ### Using PIP